openshift/enhancements/enhancements/insights/insights-operator-runtime.md

 ### Runtime Info Description

-With the ability to scan running containers in OpenShift clusters, Red Hat can collect additional data about the software running on the cluster to improve its products.
+With the ability to inspect running containers in OpenShift clusters, Red Hat can collect additional data about the software running on the cluster to improve its products.

 The additional data are: